 You are probably wondering: what about fruit?
-Fruit harvesting is in some ways similar but a bit different so there will be a future post on that.
+Fruit harvesting is in some ways similar but a bit different so there is a separate post on that.
 Fruit tree picking also involves ladders and other specialized equipment to do properly and safely.

 Do you have any other tips for harvesting vegetables?
 Please share in a comment below.

 Wishing you all the best and happy harvesting!